The Journey Of One Armenian Manuscript

 This story is part of an ongoing series of editorials in which HMML curators and catalogers examine how specific themes appear across HMML’s digital collections.
 From the Eastern Christian collection, Malina Zakian shares a story about Travel.

 In 1945, a pharmacist living in Lebanon—Manaseh Kaprielian—presented a 17th-century Armenian manuscript to the Armenian Catholicosate of Cilicia in Antelias, Lebanon.
-The manuscript, MS 60, contains a sermonary by the 14th-century theologian Grigor Tat‘ewats‘i.
+The manuscript, ACC 00060, contains a sermonary by the 14th-century theologian Grigor Tat‘ewats‘i.
 Inserted among the sermons is a concise geography of locations in Armenia, the Caucasus, Iran, and the Mediterranean by the 13th-century historian and translator Vardan Areweltsʻi.
 Kaprielian’s donation is memorialized by an inscription on the inside front board of the volume, dated May 20, 1945.

 How did a 17th-century manuscript come into the hands of a pharmacist in the 20th-century?
 Charting the route of this book through the centuries can be labyrinthine and convoluted.
 Traces of its journey are inscribed in the object itself, revealing a history that traversed religious and geographic boundaries.